-In subsequent blog posts, I will drill into the many ways SAP Workforce Performance Builder can be utilised by OEM Partners as they progress through the various stages of digital transformation, and we will look at new technologies in the field of EPSS such as the SAPUI5 Web Assistant tool.
+In subsequent blog posts, I will drill into the many ways SAP Enable Now can be utilised by OEM Partners as they progress through the various stages of digital transformation, and we will look at new technologies in the field of EPSS such as the SAPUI5 Web Assistant tool.

 Thank you for taking the time to read my first blog post.
 Please feel free to add comments below.